AKA #MagicCityBurn vs. Shula’s Steak House

 So how’d I do?
 Clearly, I haven’t replicated the experience of white table dining at home.
 My $9 bottle of Gnarly Head Old Vine Zin

 is nowhere close to as buttery-smooth and rich as the XYZin was.
-And we didn’t have the gravy dish of boursin cream sauce, the grill corn with bacon or potatoes au gratin.
+And I didn’t have the gravy dish of boursin cream sauce, the grill corn with bacon or potatoes au gratin.
 But this was, hands down, the best steak I’ve prepared at home.
 And for $20 a plate, including sides, instead of $100 a plate, the choice between USDA Choice and USDA Prime definitely pays for itself.

 You’ll notice that my steak looks more done than I usually eat them.
 This is because after the steak is removed from the grill, its temperature continues to rise during the rest.
-And, for this cook, we ended up letting the steaks rest for about 15 minutes.
+And, for this cook, I ended up letting the steaks rest for about 15 minutes.
 I heard in a steakhouse where I worked once upon a time that people who order their steaks Rare to Medium are ordering a temperature and people who order Medium Well and up are ordering a color.
 The steak was well seasoned, and plenty juicy in spite of it looking somewhere in the Medium to Medium Well range.
 Bottom line, the USDA Prime was worth the couple extra bucks and we’ll do this again.
 New pics will probably be NY Strip or Filet, though.